GENI-NSF/geni-tutorials/README.md

  - GRAPHICS: Commonly used graphics to keep a consistent presentation for GENI tutorials.
  - LICENSE: Contains XML, Text and Shell version of GENI LICENSE which are to be added to tutorial files.
  - TEMPLATE: Commonly used templates to aid in the writing tutorials and keep a consistent level of information

-Each new tutorial must be developed on its own branch and a Pull Request must be submitted to have tutorial added to Master branch.